Zdravka Bušić

-Zdravka Bušić (born 6 September 1950) is a Croatian politician for the right-wing Croatian Democratic Union party.
+Zdravka Bušić (born 6 September 1950) is a Croatian politician for the centre-right Croatian Democratic Union party.

 Biography

 Bušić graduated from high school in Split in 1967; she then moved along with her brother Zvonko Bušić to Vienna and the United States.

 Engagement in Ustaša groups in the United States

 Bušić graduated in political science from Cleveland State University, and she went on to gain a master's degree in information management from Case Western Reserve University.
 She worked as an archivist in Cleveland, including at the Western Reserve Historical Society, the Case Western Reserve University, and Oberlin College Library.

 During the 1970s, Zdravka Bušić was a member of the Croatian National Resistance (HNO), also known as Otpor, an Ustaša organization responsible of several terrorist attacks against Yugoslav targets across the world.
 Otpor had been founded by Vjekoslav "Maks" Luburić, head of the concentration camps in the Independent State of Croatia (NDH) during the Second World War.

 In 1977, journalist Nikola Majstrović was tasked to make a documentary featuring Croat emigrants in USA, titled The Croats: Terrorists or Freedom Fighters, in which Zdravka Bušić appears along her friend Mercedes Škegro, posing with guns and Croat fascist insignia.

 Both her brother Zvonko Bušić and her husband Vinko Logarušić were members of the same HNO group and US-convicted terrorists.

 Zdravka's brother Zvonko Bušić was sentenced for life for hijacking a plane and killing a police officer in New York in 1976.

 In 1982, Zdravka Bušić's husband Vinko Logarušić was sentenced to 20 years in prison together with five other HNO members for series of terror attacks.
 The New York Times covered the case, stressing it was "one of the rare cases in which the key actors of a terrorist group were sentenced."